ibexa/documentation-user/docs/content_management/block_reference.md

 - In the **Image** section, click **Select content**, navigate through the content and select an image to display.
 - In the **URL** box, enter a URL to open when clicking the selected image.

+## Bestsellers block

+On the **Basic** tab, set values in the following fields:

+- **Name** – Enter a name for the page block.
+- **Personalization scenario** – Select "Bestsellers" to display products from PIM that were recently a bestseller.
+- **Product Types to be displayed** – Select the type of products to be displayed on the list.
+- **Limit** – Set the number of products to be displayed.

+On the **Design** tab, in the **View** field, select the layout be used to present a list of products and submit your changes.

 ## Catalog block

 Before you configure this block, make sure that there are [catalogs](../pim/work_with_catalogs.md) that are defined